Skip to main content

 Learner Outcomes:

-Upon successful completion of this course, students will be able to: understand why individuals and corporations invest; review financial statements and understand what they reveal about an organization; understand value of money, estimate an organization’s cost of capital; define the difference between a primary and secondary capital market and how the two markets support each other; understand investment and budgeting opportunities; and explore the concept of risk and the trade-off between risk and return.
+Upon successful completion of this course, students will be able to: identify why individuals and corporations invest; review financial statements and discuss what they reveal about an organization; assess the value of money, estimate an organization’s cost of capital; define the difference between a primary and secondary capital market and how the two markets support each other; outline investment and budgeting opportunities; and explore the concept of risk and the trade-off between risk and return.

 Instruction:

 This course includes 15 weekly lessons.
-The course explores advanced financial concepts associated with corporate finance.
-Financial statement analysis, risk and return trade-off, the time value of money, cost of capital, and equity valuation are the key concepts explored.
-Additionally, students study hedge funds, capital markets, and how individual and corporate investments differ.
+The course explores advanced financial concepts associated with corporate finance, including financial statement analysis, risk and return trade-off, the time value of money, cost of capital, equity valuation, hedge funds, capital markets, and how individual and corporate investments differ.

 Credit recommendation: